ciaua/unagan/README.md

 Unconditional Audio Generation with GAN and Cycle Regularization
 ================================================================

-This repository contains the code and samples for our paper "Unconditional Audio Generation with GAN and Cycle Regularization".
+This repository contains the code and samples for our paper "Unconditional Audio Generation with GAN and Cycle Regularization", accepted by [INTERSPEECH 2020](https://www.isca-speech.org/archive/Interspeech_2020/abstracts/1137.html).
 The goal is to unconditionally generate singing voices, speech, and instrument sounds with GAN.

 The model is implemented with PyTorch.

 ## Paper
 [Unconditional Audio Generation with GAN and Cycle Regularization](https://arxiv.org/abs/2005.08526)

 ## Install dependencies
 ```